 Metrobus Rapid Transit Scheme

-From early 2018 we will be expanding our community safety CCTV to support the Metrobus rapid transit scheme.
+Our community safety CCTV has now been expanded to support the Metrobus rapid transit scheme.

-Cameras will be installed at Metrobus stops in Bristol, North Somerset and South Gloucestershire to ensure the safety and security of passengers using the facilities.
+Cameras have been installed at Metrobus stops in Bristol, North Somerset and South Gloucestershire to ensure the safety and security of passengers using the facilities.
 Good quality evidence collection protects the safety of our communities, and supports our overarching aim to keep South Gloucestershire a great place to live and work.

 The use of at-stop CCTV was included in the original consultation undertaken as part of the Metrobus project, and assessments undertaken in the planning stages highlighted the positive benefits such security features provide for all users, especially those from vulnerable groups.

 The privacy of residents living nearby has been considered as part of this work.
 As a result, we will be configuring these cameras to ensure that the surrounding residential addresses are not captured by the scope of the cameras.